 This level of clarity is especially important for established creators who are currently using MALOUM as an experimental second revenue engine.
 A business test only works if the creator can accurately measure their gross fan payments, track the commission deductions, document the actual withdrawal timing, and calculate their true net income properly.

-MALOUM’s public comparison pages confidently position the platform directly against OnlyFans, Fanvue, and Fansly by highlighting its commission structure, expanded payment access, automatic VAT handling, and strict payout clarity.
+MALOUM’s public comparison pages position the platform alongside services such as OnlyFans, Fanvue, and Fansly by highlighting differences in payment methods, monetization options, VAT handling, and the overall creator experience.

 The creator economy is filled with rumors and misunderstandings regarding how money actually moves online.
 It is vital to clear up these common misconceptions.